mahasanath/Milestone3/README.md

 #### Pre-steps to setup deployment server on an Ubuntu server.
 --------------------------------------------------------------

-* In the Milestone 1, we have already build a pipeline that supports application builds.
+* In the Milestone 1, we have already built a pipeline that supports application builds.
 The build can be triggered either by 'Build Now' option in jenkins master->jobs GUI which is running on the server 'ec2-54-148-145-59.us-west-2.compute.amazonaws.com'(lets say AWS1) (as per our setup in Milestone1 or by SCM change.
 With each git push, application build is triggered.
 (Please see the amazon instance IP has changed as we have restarted the instance).

 * The project that has been setup for the purpose of this milestone's task is 'Testslavemaven2'.
 The git repository link for the same is: "https://github.com/mahasanath/Firsttask.git".
 This is a simple java project/application which was used for the first milestone.
 We are continuing the pipeline using the same project.